Classification of Periodic Variable Stars with Novel Cyclic-Permutation Invariant Neural Networks: Results

 In Table \ref{tab:classification_ogle}, we showed a segment-and-classify scheme which is shown to be effective for OGLE-III full light curves.
 Here, we provide examples to show how the invariant networks could be directly trained on variable length sequences.
 A random sequence length in between $16<L<200$ is selected for each mini-batch during training.
 The optimal hyper-parameters for $L=200$ networks are used, though each network could potentially benefit from increased complexity due to the increased task difficulty.
 As seen in Figure \ref{fig:varlen}, high accuracy is maintained across a wide range of sequence lengths within the training range of $16<L<200$.
 Beyond the training range $16<L<200$, the ability of the networks to generalise is dataset dependent.

 Furthermore, we note that the optimal range of training sequence length depends on the ratio of the period to the cadence.
 If the cadence is short compared to the periods, then the training sequence length should have a longer upper limit for each training light curve to cover at least one oscillation period.
 Figure \ref{fig:varlen} also suggests a way by which the training sequence length upper limit could be determined.
-As accuracy only increase marginally for MACHO beyond $L\sim100$, a shorter upper limit could be selected whereby each full length light curves are cut into more segments whose results are combined.
-On the other hand, the training sequence length upper limit could be increased for ASAS-SN, as classification accuracy is still on the arise at $L=200$.
-This suggests that the networks are missing sufficient information for classification, which could be improved by adding additional measurement points.
+As accuracy only increase marginally for MACHO beyond $L\sim100$, a shorter upper limit could be selected whereby each full-length light curves is cut into more segments whose results are combined.
+On the other hand, the training sequence length upper limit could be increased for ASAS-SN, as classification accuracy is still on the rise at $L=200$, which suggests that the networks are still gaining additional information with increasing sequence length near the $L=200$ cutoff.